LoyolaChicagoBooks/introcs-csharp/rst/whilestatements.rst

      }
   }

-Recall that when a return statement is reached, function execution ends, no matter what comes next in the code.
+Recall that *when a return statement is reached, function execution ends*, *no matter what comes next in the code*.
 (This is a way to break out of a ``while`` loop that we will find useful later.)
 In this case however, it is not what we want at all.
 The first sum is calculated in line 4, so ``sum`` becomes 2 + 1, but when you get to line